-Just as I set the last blog post in the airway series to post, a fantastic guideline was published on intubation in critically ill adult patients.
+Just as I set the last blog post in the airway series to post, a fantastic set of guidelines on intubation in critically ill adult patients was published.
 It covers most of the content I tried to cover in those posts, and probably does a much better job.
 I recommend that everyone take the time to read it.
 I have already covered a lot of this information in the airway series, but as a way of reinforcing the lessons from those posts, I thought I would go through my personal takeaways from this document.

 Critically ill patients are different